ghiewa/gs1-cloud/README.md

 For more information  <a href="https://www.gs1.org/services/gs1-cloud" target="_blank">GS1.org</a>.

 **Install and usage notes**

 1. Install Python 3 <a href="https://www.python.org/" target="_blank">(www.python.org)</a> on your computer.
 2. Download the zip file with the program files on your local machine and unpack and store it in a local map.
 3. Put your credentials (email and api-key) in the file credentials.py.
    The API key can be found in the <a href="https://cloud.gs1.org/gs1-portal/" target="_blank">GS1 Cloud user interface</a>
    under 'Account'.
-4. Use PIP install if there are any missing packages (e.g. ..>pip install requests)
+4. If Python indicates that there are any missing packages use PIP to add them (e.g. ..>pip install requests).

+Please note:<br>
+As the program might run for several hours in case of large input files it can be preferable to install it on a server in stead of a personal laptop.

 **CHECK GS1_Cloud_CHECK_GTINS.py**
-1. Add your set of GTINS in the file gtins.txt.
+1. Add your set of GTINS in the file <your filename>.txt.
    The GTINS have to be 14 digits long, including leading zero's.
 The attached file gtins.txt will generate all of the current messages.
+2. Refer to the correct filename in the file config.py.
-2. Adjust the basic settings (as output language etc.) in the file config.py
+3. Adjust the basic settings (as output language etc.) in the file config.py
-3. Run the program in the shell program of your OS (..>python GS1_Cloud_CHECK_GTINS.py) or a Python IDE.<br>
+4. Run the program in the shell program of your OS (..>python GS1_Cloud_CHECK_GTINS.py) or a Python IDE.<br>
    It will test about 35 GTINS per second.
 The program has been tested with up to 500.000 GTINS in one file.
-4. Find the output in .\output\check_gtins_yyyymmdd_hhmmss.csv.<br>
+5. Find the output in .\output\<your filename>_check_yyyymmdd_hhmmss.csv.<br>
-   Also a log file is created as .\output\check_gtins_yyyymmdd_hhmmss.log<br>
+   Also a log file is created as .\output\<your filename>_check_yyyymmdd_hhmmss.log<br>
+   The input file is copied to  .\output\<your filename>_input_yyyymmdd_hhmmss.log<br>
    All active GTINS are listed in the file active_gtins.txt.
 This file is used as input for GS1_Cloud_VIEW_GTINS.py
 5. View and analyze your results in a spreadsheet or database.